PawelDecowski/jquery-creditcardvalidator/README.md

   Called on an input field validates the number and *returns* a `result` object.

-* Ability to pass an array of accepted credit cards:
+* Ability to pass an array of accepted credit cards — thanks to [gabrieljoelc](https://github.com/gabrieljoelc)

   ```
   $('#cc_number').validateCreditCard({ accept: ['visa', 'mastercard'] })